tidymodels/recipes/tests/testthat/_snaps/roles.md

       rec <- remove_role(rec, sample)
     Condition
       Error in `remove_role()`:
-      ! argument "old_role" is missing, with no default.
+      ! argument `old_role` is missing, with no default.

 ---